-Donald Trump Says He Respects "Everything" Theresa May Is Doing
+Donald Trump Will Finally Visit The UK Later This Year

+According to a senior UK government source who attended the meeting, Trump and May spoke privately for between 30 and 40 minutes.
+The mood was cordial and formal, and Trump made no mention of criticism of him in the UK or his refusal to come to London this month to open the new US embassy, the source added.

+“The PM and president concluded by asking officials to work together on finalising the details of a visit by the president to the UK later this year," a Downing Street spokesperson said in a statement.

-Donald Trump has said he has "great respect for everything" Theresa May is doing and said the two politicians like each other "a lot", as he emphasised the extent to which the pair share the same outlook on the world.
+During their joint appearance Trump said he has "great respect for everything" the British prime minister is doing and insisted the two politicians like each other "a lot".

 "We're on the same wavelength in, I think, every respect," he added.

-The US president used a joint appearance to announce he wanted to correct the "false rumour" that the pair don't get on.
+The US president also said he wanted to correct the "false rumour" that the pair don't get on.
 Just two months ago he directly attacked the prime minister on Twitter shortly after retweeting a series of posts by a far-right British political group.

-Since then Trump has cancelled a proposed visit to the UK to open the new US embassy in London, amid reports he complained to May about negative coverage in the British press.

-The two politicians were speaking following a meeting at the World Economic Forum, where global political and business leaders meet for annual discussions in the Swiss town of Davos.

 Trump made a stagey entrance to Davos, entering at the lower level of the Congress Centre and proceeding slowly through a silent crowd and up a grand set of stairs.